Westcar Papyrus

-Discovery story
+Discovery

-In 1823 or 1824, British adventurer Henry Westcar apparently discovered the papyrus during travels in Egypt.
-For unknown reasons he didn't note the exact circumstances under which he obtained the artifact.
+In 1823 or 1824, British adventurer Henry Westcar (1798–1868) apparently discovered the papyrus during travels in Egypt.
+For unknown reasons, he did not note the exact circumstances under which he obtained the artifact.

 In 1838 or 1839, German Egyptologist Karl Richard Lepsius claimed to have received the papyrus from Westcar's niece.
 As Lepsius was able to read some signs of Hieratic, he recognized some of the royal cartouche names of the kings and dated the text to the Old Kingdom.

 There are inconsistencies about the true nature of the acquisition and the subsequent whereabouts of the Westcar Papyrus.
 Lepsius writes that the document was on display in the Oxford Bodleian Library, but public exhibitions have been documented there since the early 1860s and Lepsius' name does not appear in any lists or documents.
 Furthermore, Lepsius never made the text of the Westcar Papyrus public; he stored the papyrus at home in his attic, where it was found after his death.
 These inconsistencies have led to widespread speculation; many British historians speculate that Lepsius may have stolen the papyrus.

 In 1886, German Egyptologist Adolf Erman purchased the papyrus from Lepsius' son and left it to the Museum of Berlin.
 As the hieratic signs were still insufficiently investigated and translated, the Westcar Papyrus was displayed as some kind of curiosity.
 Since Erman's first attempt at a complete translation in 1890, the Westcar Papyrus has been translated numerous times, resulting in different outcomes.
 The dating of the text also varies.